 Stage 5 will feature a variety of housing types in varying form and density, providing a wider range of price points.
-This will enable the community to expand the offering more diverse household types.
-This wider range in housing has been considered in the context of maintaining a high-quality public realm and overall community vision.
+This will enable the community to expand housing options to a greater diversity of household types.
+This wider range in housing has been considered in the context of maintaining a highquality public realm and the overall community vision.